 Crow's feet are one of the first signs of aging and to treat them it is important to use antioxidants and cosmetic products with hyaluronic acid.
 We recommend using the eye contour with immediate lifting effect, the serum with hyaluronic acid to fill wrinkles and the serum with vitamin C to neutralize free radicals.

-Xerosis or dry skin is a skin condition caused by a lack of hydration due to certain diseases or aging.
-This occurs because of a deficiency in skin barrier lipids or a deficiency in natural moisturizing factors (NMF).
+Xerosis or dry skin is a skin condition caused by a lack of moisture due to certain diseases or aging.
+This occurs due to a deficiency in the lipids of the skin barrier or a deficiency in natural moisturizing factors (NMF).

 This dehydration makes the skin look dry, tight, red, rough and rough.
 It can even become itchy.
 If you suffer from xerosis, we recommend that you moisturize your skin deeply with products rich in fatty acids such as body oil.